Swathi-Karanth/Resume-extraction-and-candidate-job-matching/README.md

 3. Candidate-Job Matching
 Objective: Match extracted CV details against the fetched job descriptions based on skills and education.

-Tools Suggested: Use the Transformers library by Hugging Face.
-BERT or DistilBERT can be a starting point for embedding extraction.
+Tools Used: Use the Transformers library by Hugging Face.
+BERT or DistilBERT (can be replaced with better LLMs.
+This task was performed with minimal GPU power)

+### Tasks Performed
-Tokenize and preprocess both the job descriptions and the extracted CV details from the PDFs.
+- Tokenizing and preprocessing both the job descriptions and the extracted CV details from the PDFs.
-Convert the tokenized text into embeddings using a pretrained model like DistilBERT from Hugging Face.
+- Converting the tokenized text into embeddings using a pretrained model like DistilBERT from Hugging Face.
-For each job description, calculate the cosine similarity between its embedding and the embeddings of the CVs.
+- For each job description, calculating the cosine similarity between its embedding and the embeddings of the CVs.
-Rank CVs based on this similarity for each job description.
+- Ranking CVs based on this similarity for each job description.
-List the top 5 CVs for each job description based on the highest similarity scores.
+- Listing the top 5 CVs for each job description based on the highest similarity scores.